infophysics/machine_learning_tutorials/README.md

 7. Jupyter ([latest version](https://jupyter.org/)) - `conda install jupyter`.
 8. PyTorch ([latest version](https://pytorch.org/)) - `conda install -c pytorch`.

+For information on how to use anaconda from within jupyter see [this page](https://jakevdp.github.io/blog/2017/12/05/installing-python-packages-from-jupyter/).

 #### Anaconda
 To install anaconda on Linux, you can download the shell installer [here](https://www.anaconda.com/products/individual), or issue the following from a shell
 ```bash